 - Thinking about getting health aids in place before they are actually needed so you are prepared (shower chair, walker, bed rail, etc.).

-- Managing your relative’s stress.
+- Managing the stress of the person living with cirrhosis.
 If stress occurs too often or lasts too long, it may make a health problem worse.
 Find tips on stress management here.

 - Providing support and companionship.
 You might not be actively doing anything, but the fact that they have somebody there with them during such a vulnerable time could do wonders for them.